 Condos and timeshares are sort of the same category and offer similar amenities (a kitchen, bedroom, fridge, balcony) but are within a building that gives one countless opportunities to socialize among other travelers and locals.
 Depending on the destination, condos’ may even have a pool where you and your family can relax.
 Their location is usually more centric, but one can save a few hundred dollars a week by choosing a condo that is a couple blocks from the beach/main street.

 Time-shares are very similar to condos with the exception that they usually share amenities within hotels and come with a smaller kitchen, but offer you access to most of the resorts’ services (pools, kids club, fitness centre, concierge, beach, Palapas, etc…).
 This is my preferred option of travel as I have all the benefits of a hotel without paying the hotel rates.
 When looking at renting a timeshare, choose one that shares the property with a well known hotel chain (i.e. Westin, Hilton, Sheraton, etc...) as you’ll be assured a minimum level of quality and service.
 I don’t recommend you buy a timeshare, but my family vacations every year in a timeshare and the prices for renting are very affordable.

-Have a question for Jacob?
-Ask or leave a comment below!
+Have a question for Jacob or want to leave a comment?
+Click here.